-Ezra Hendrickson was announced as an assistant coach on January 20, 2009, after completing a 14-year professional career, including 12 seasons in Major League Soccer.
-He is now the head coach of Sounders FC 2, the club's USL PRO team.
+Ezra Hendrickson initially joined Sounders FC as an Assistant Coach on January 20, 2009, after completing a 14-year professional career, including 12 seasons in Major League Soccer.
+He is now the Head Coach of Sounders FC 2, the club's USL PRO team.

 Hendrickson played parts of eight seasons for Sigi Schmid, including three in Columbus prior to his retirement.
 Hendrickson appeared in 266 regular season ma tches with 225 starts.
 Playing defense, he scored 23 goals and added 30 assists.